Cattle Marketing Hall of Fame

 In 1960 Pratt Livestock absorbed the Lyons, KS sale and the Kinsley, KS sale.
 Pratt Livestock began to grow under Mike’s leadership and in 1962 a new facility was built two and a half miles east of Pratt, at Pratt Livestock’s present location.
 In 1979 Mike along with partner, Bob Wilkey, leased the auction from the Wilkey family.
 Eight years later, in 1987, the auction was purchased by Mike and Bob.

 Over the years, the customer base steadily grew.
-In the spring of 1988 Pratt Livestock sold 12,633 head at single sale, starting at 8:00 am and completing at midnight.
-Nineteen eighty-eight was a banner year for the auction with a year-end total of 300,300 head sold.
+In the spring of 1988 Pratt Livestock sold 12,633 head at a single sale, starting at 8:00 am and completing at midnight.
+1988 was a banner year for the auction with a year-end total of 300,300 head sold.
 Pratt Livestock has continually sold 160,000 -280,000 cattle per year, making it one of a hand full of markets the industry follows to set the price of cattle each week.

 Mike has never considered his work a job.
 He loves what he does and has always valued the people and the friendship’s they have made.
 Cattle producers and cattle buyers, he feels, are some of the finest people in the world.
 A handshake still means something in the cattle industry.
 Through the years, he has had the pleasure of working with top notch employees as well as first, second, and third generation customers.